Nikon dropped a surprise bombshell when it announced the Nikon Z9, confirming multiple recent rumors that a new high-end Z-mount camera is on the way.

 So, what is a stacked image sensor?
 It is a fabrication process whereby layers of both sensor and circuitry are be 'stacked' on top of one another, enabling manufacturers to make things like RAM an integrated part of the sensor itself.

-Accordingly, stacked sensors can perform blisteringly fast readout speeds – resulting in the unfathomably fast 30fps continuous burst shooting of the Sony A1 (which features a 50.1MPM stacked CMOS sensor).
+Accordingly, stacked sensors can perform blisteringly fast readout speeds – resulting in the unfathomably fast 30fps continuous burst shooting of the Sony A1 and Canon EOS R3.

 3) >39MP resolution